rte-france/grid2viz/README.md

 source venv_grid2viz/bin/activate
 python launch_grid2viz.py
 ```
 > **_WARNING_** Due to the caching operation the first run can take a while.
-All the agent present in the configuration files
+All the agents present in the configuration files
 will be computed and then registered in cache.
 Depending on your agents it could take between 5 to 15min.
+You can follow the progress in the console.

 ## Getting started